Generic name: NELARABINE 5mg in 1mL

 Pediatric Dosage: The recommended pediatric dose of ARRANON is 650 mg/m² administered intravenously over 1 hour daily for 5 consecutive days repeated every 21 days.
 ARRANON is administered undiluted.

-Administration of ARRANON should be discontinued for neurologic adverse reactions of NCI Common Toxicity Criteria Grade 2 or greater.
-Dosage may be delayed for other toxicity including hematologic toxicity.
-[See Boxed Warning, Warnings and Precautions (5.1, 5.2).]
+Discontinue ARRANON if the patient develops a neurologic adverse reaction of NCI CTCAE Grade 2 or greater.
+Dosage may be delayed for other toxicity including hematologic toxicity [see Boxed Warning, Warnings and Precautions (5.1, 5.2)].

 Adjustment of Dose in Special Populations

 ARRANON has not been studied in patients with renal or hepatic dysfunction [see Use in Specific Populations (8.6, 8.7)].
-No dose adjustment is recommended for patients with a creatinine clearance (CLcr) ≥50 mL/min [see Clinical Pharmacology (12.3)].
-There are insufficient data to support a dose recommendation for patients with a CLcr <50 mL/min.
+No dose adjustment is recommended for patients with a creatinine clearance (CLCr) greater than or equal to 50 mL/min [see Clinical Pharmacology (12.3)].
+There are insufficient data to support a dose recommendation for patients with a CLCr less than 50 mL/min.

 Prevention of Hyperuricemia